Multi-Regional Input-Output Analysis

 # Effects of a shock to US Electrical sector

-electrical_effects <- spillover_matrix[grepl("*_Manufacturing, recycling", rownames(spillover_matrix)), "USA_Electrical and optical equipment"]
+electrical_effects <- spillover_matrix[grepl("Manufacturing", rownames(spillover_matrix)), "USA_Electrical and optical equipment"]

 knitr::kable(